 Click on serving size to scale this recipe

 - 1 tablespoon vanilla

 - 2 cups fresh or frozen mixed berries

 - 4 ounces dark organic chocolate

-- place the blackberries into a bowl and sprinkle with 1/4 cup coconut sugar – let sit for 30 minutes
+- Place the berries into a bowl and sprinkle them with ¼ cup coconut sugar and let them sit for 30 minutes.

-- mix the cream and sugar together with a wire whisk and blend well add the vanilla and set aside
+- Mix the cream and sugar together with a wire whisk and blend well.
+Add the vanilla and set it aside.

 - Drain the berries and coarsely chop them.